-The CEB’s Bioimaging Core Facility provides cutting-edge microscopic and macroscopic imaging instrumentation to the university community to enable superior research and quality result outcomes.
+The CEB’s Bioimaging Core Facility provides cutting-edge microscopic/macroscopic imaging and flow cytometry/cell sorting instrumentation to the university community to enable superior research and quality result outcomes.

-Our equipment inventory consists of a wide array of microscopes, multimode (fluorescence/bioluminescence) microtiter plate (1-1536 well) readers, and two in vitro/in vivo IVIS fluorescence/bioluminescence imaging systems.
+Our equipment inventory consists of a wide array of microscopes, multimode (fluorescence/bioluminescence) microtiter plate (1-1536 well) readers, a BD FACSAria fluorescence-activated cell sorter/flow cytometer, and two in vitro/in vivo IVIS fluorescence/bioluminescence imaging systems.
 We provide education, training, and assistance with data analysis to ensure that your research and development needs are optimally met.

 - PerkinElmer IVIS Lumina II w/XGI-8 Anesthesia System